Statement on the “Momo Challenge”

 There is a concern that younger children may see this hoax on YouTube and make mistakes.
 My daughter in 4th grade reported that a friend in 4th grade saw a video of “Momo” and was “asked to send his address” to Momo.
 She reported that he did do this despite her recommendation that he did not.
 She was unable to explain where he put his address.
 It may have been in a comment section on a Youtube channel from her description of this event.

-Parents: Here is some information on how to talk to your children about this challenge.
-Provide accurate information about this “challenge” and others that will arise.
+Parents: Provide accurate information about this “challenge” and others that will arise.
 Explain to them “challenges” like this are not real.
 Be present with your children and talk with your children regularly about what they are looking at and experiencing online (at home and at school).
 Make sure you set privacy settings and filters for inappropriate content for younger children.
 Discuss how to handle peer pressure to view things on the internet that make them uncomfortable.
 Discuss the difference between what is real and what is a hoax.
 Discuss reasons why someone would want to hoax others.
 Report and block inappropriate content and hoaxes to the appropriate platforms via their reporting system.
 Discuss with children to never give information to anyone online.
 Look for mood and/or behavioral changes that might indicate your child has seen this, is scared and doesn’t know what to do.
 Talk to your kids about fear and how to cope.